This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Children with cerebral palsy often need additional assistance when eating.
 The following tips can help make daily meal times a bit easier.

-Feeding a Child with Cerebral Palsy
+Tips for Feeding a Child with Cerebral Palsy

 Many infants and children with cerebral palsy experience difficulties when eating and drinking.
 Some kids will only have minor issues, whereas others have severe oral motor disorders and need significant help.[1]

-Numerous medical studies have shown that children with cerebral palsy have a high chance of suffering some degree of malnutrition.
 Mealtimes with children who have cerebral palsy can last much longer than the average mealtime, regardless of how severe the disorder is.
 Even with longer mealtimes, some children still will not get the nutrition they need.

 To help your child learn about feeding and get adequate nutrition, you’ll need to introduce food and eating in a positive way.